Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Collections/FastBindingList.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The collection is ```null```.
+The collection is`null`.

 ### RemoveItems(IEnumerable collection)

-Removes the specified items from the collection without causing a change notification for all items.

-    This method will raise a change notification at the end.
+Removes the specified items from the collection without causing a change notification for all items.This method will raise a change notification at the end.

 #### Parameters